In July 2018 we moved from our former Church St location around the corner to 592A Washington St.

 “This has a nice ring to it for a few reasons.
 The business was founded in 1917 and so as we begin our second 100 years of business, our move “home” is perfect for our plans to further enhance and upgrade our personalized services, host more events and provide free parking on site,” said Sturdy Waterman, owner.

-“One room will be specifically for our custom framing services; another will be the new Art Gallery At Page Waterman and our restoration work will be performed in a third room,” Sturdy explained.
+“One room is specifically for our custom framing services; another is the new Fine Art Gallery and our restoration work will be performed in a third room,” Sturdy explained.
 “This new location provides ample free parking with spaces indoors and outdoors where we can add to our list of events which includes the NEXT UP! art contest for high school students, free appraisal events with Bonhams and art exhibitions.”

 592a Washington Street Has A Place In History

 592a Was built in 1867 initially as a private home and later became a residence hall called Maple Lodge for Dana Hall School.
-While preparing it for The Gallery, a student’s journal was discovered under floor boards.
+While preparing it for our move a student’s journal was discovered under floor boards.